cpilko/Troop151/readme.md

 ### Deploying

 - If you just want to compile the production build, run `roots compile -e production` and it will build to `/public` on your local machine.
-- Send your changed files to GitHub by adding all changed files, commiting the changes, and pushing the changes to the remote origin.
+- Send your changed files to GitHub by adding all changed files, committing the changes, and pushing the changes to the remote origin.
 - Deploy your changes to the public site by running `git subtree push --prefix pubic origin gh-pages` from a command line.